About the Library

 - Bring BICYCLES into the library.

-- Bring ANIMALS into the building (except service animals).
+- Bring ANIMALS into the library (except service animals).

 - LOITER or SOLICIT.